zijianhuang/openapiclientgen/README.md

 ### Binary Download

 Download the [zip files](https://github.com/zijianhuang/openapiclientgen/releases) and extract to a local folder.
+The console app includes the following plugins for JavaScript/TypeScript libs or Frameworks:

+* Fonlow.OpenApiClientGenCore.Aurelia
+* Fonlow.OpenApiClientGenCore.Axios
+* Fonlow.OpenApiClientGenCore.Fetch
+* Fonlow.OpenApiClientGenCore.JQ
+* Fonlow.OpenApiClientGenCore.NG2
+* Fonlow.OpenApiClientGenCore.NG2FormGroup

 #### MacOS
 If you are using Mac OS or Linux for development, you may use "dotnet publish", for example: